-Infrared photography has always been a favorite of mine, the colors and the lighting that it creates help produce these surreal and usually delicate looking pieces.
+Infrared photography has always been a favorite of mine, the colors and the lighting that it can create often transforms your average photo into a surreal and delicate alternative.
 The most popular and most effective offspring from infrared has always been infrared landscape photography.
 The sky provides a beautiful soft effect from where the shutter has been left open (10-30 seconds on average) and the foliage transforms into what appears to be covered in snow.

 Photography is the art of capturing light, IR photography on the other hand is the art of capturing invisible light — but the challenge comes with its benefits, IR photographs can be really attention grabbing and otherworldly.
 (Fredrik Silverglimth)